 It started when you woke up somewhere completely unexpected.
-Now you’re off on a madcap, time-travelling adventure!
+Now you’re off on a madcap, time-traveling adventure!
 Find items and solve puzzles in each era to fix the T.I.M.E.
 Machine and return home.

 You're the host.